-- if you are concerned about developing cancer
+- if you’re concerned about developing cancer

 - if you have a family history of cancer

-- if you received questionable biopsy results
+- if you receive questionable biopsy results

 You should also make breast self-exams a regular part of your routine.
 If there are any changes in the size or shape of an existing fibroadenoma, call your doctor right away.